mrcsrsch/Careers-in-MNEs/outputs/README.txt

 The tables and plots of the paper will appear in this folder.
+See the overall README.